Table des matières

 In the first task, we will directly select Brooklyn from the locations list and examine the result.
 Outscraper will extract all the results that Google Maps has shown us.

-In this task, Outscraper will scrape the results of query search using the following link:
+In this task, Outscraper will scrape the results of the query search using the following link:

 Sample Task Result